Kintyre/ksconf/docs/source/install.md

     sudo pip install kintyre-splunk-conf

+#### RedHat Software Collections

+The following assumes the `python27` software collection, but other version of Python are supported too.
+The initial setup and deployment of Software Collections is beyond the scope of this doc.

+    sudo scl enable python27 python -m pip install kintyre-splunk-conf

+(If pip isn't installed, try running `yum install python27-python-pip`)

+Unfortunately, the `ksconf` entrypoint script (in the `bin` folder) will not work correctly on it's own because it doesn't know about the scl environment, nor is it in the default PATH.
+To solve this run the following:

+    sudo cat > /usr/local/bin/ksconf <<HERE
+    #!/bin/sh
+    source scl_source enable python27
+    exec /opt/rh/python27/root/usr/bin/ksconf "$@"
+    HERE
+    chmod +x /usr/local/bin/ksconf

 ### Install from GIT

 If you'd like to contribute to ksconf, or just build the latest and greatest, then install from the